IBM/cp4ba-client-onboarding-scenario/23.0.2/RequestingTechZoneStarterEnv.md

 ## Reserving an IBM TechZone environment

 Reserve a Business Automation environment from IBM TechZone.
-For that select the **CP4BA 23.0.x - Multi-Pattern Starter TechZone Deployer powered CP4BA 2023.x** tile from the [Pre-Installed Software](https://techzone.ibm.com/collection/tech-zone-certified-base-images/journey-pre-installed-software) tab.
+For that select the **CP4BA 23.0.x - Multi-Pattern Starter** tile from the [Pre-Installed Software](https://techzone.ibm.com/collection/tech-zone-certified-base-images/journey-pre-installed-software) tab.

-> [!WARNING]
->
-> Currently (May 2024) TechZone requires you to specify an 'Sales opportunity number' independent of the purpose. for this type of environment.
-Rules may change without notice.
-Unfortunately we have no control and influence on that.

 Provide and select the required information.
 The selection you make for 'Purpose' determines if you need to specify a 'Sales Opportunity number' and the 'reservation policy' (how long the environment is available and how often it can be extended).